rabbitmq/rabbitmq-oauth2-tutorial/README.md

 **IMPORTANT**
 This branch, `next`, of this repository is meant for the RabbitMQ docs with the version `Next`.
 For `4.0` or earlier, check the [main](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial) branch.

+This branch uses the latest docker image built from https://github.com/rabbitmq/rabbitmq-server `main` branch.
+That is when you run `make start-rabbitmq` it is deployed the latest RabbitMQ.

 **Table of Contents**